poyyajagadeesh/desmond-to-amber-converter/README.md

 This script solves that problem.

----

-##What This Script Does
+## What This Script Does

 This Python script:

-✔ Reads a Desmond `.cms` file and associated trajectory frames
+Reads a Desmond `.cms` file and associated trajectory frames
-✔ Uses **open-source Desmond Python APIs only**
+Uses **open-source Desmond Python APIs only**
-✔ Extracts physical atoms and maps internal indices correctly
+Extracts physical atoms and maps internal indices correctly
-✔ Builds a full coordinate series for all frames
+Builds a full coordinate series for all frames
-✔ Writes a clean, AMBER-compatible **MDCRD** file
+Writes a clean, AMBER-compatible **MDCRD** file
-✔ Preserves correct atom ordering suitable for MMPBSA calculations
+Preserves correct atom ordering suitable for MMPBSA calculations

 Output: